The S-STEM Scholarship application is open NOW until June 27, 2018.

 Students interested in applying for the S-STEM scholarship must submit the following documents:

-- Completed S-STEM application form (pages 3-5 of this document)
+- Completed S-STEAM application form: (pages 3-5 of this document)

 - Detailed résumé listing all education, employment history, and extracurricular activities